GlobalMicroEco/SinkingSchemes/README.md

-# Several numerical schemes for interpolation of the sinking term in the oceanic models"
+# Several numerical schemes for interpolation of the sinking term in the oceanic models
 ## Liang Xu

 # The list of the schemes implemented here